Magic: The Gathering Changed My Life

 I walked into Action Comics on a random Friday night and was amazed at what I saw.
 There were 20-something people there playing Magic: The Gathering.
 Guys of various ages from their mid-teens to early 30’s and even a few girls.
 There were cardboard stand-ups of super cool Magic: The Gathering style artwork with the banner “Friday Night Magic” on them.

-Apparently in the years I was away, Wizards of the Coast made a standardized tournament format that took place all over the country on Friday nights.
+Apparently in the years I was away, Wizards of the Coast made a standardized tournament format all over the country on Friday nights.
 It wasn’t just a bunch of disparate ragtag groups making their own events up.
-They were actually tracking individual players with points, rankings, prize support, door prizes just for showing up, and even special printings of cards with alternate artwork.
+They were tracking individual players with points, rankings, prize support, door prizes just for showing up, and even special printings of cards with alternate artwork.
 I was hooked again pretty quickly.

 It definitely helped that the community at that store was amazing.
 I met some lifelong friends there that I still talk to once in a while on social media, even though we’ve all moved to various new cities and states.
 I even top-8’ed a Pro Tour Qualifier tournament with a Green-White Tokens deck I designed with my buddies.
 Those are tournaments that usually have about 200+ players in them, and this one had over 300.